From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Background and Related Work

 \subsection{Misinformation on Social Media}

-Social media platforms have transformed information exchange, enabling public users to create and engage with online content globally and instantaneously, albeit without the quality control mechanisms inherent in traditional media.
-This has led to a significant rise in misinformation.
-Particularly, the prevalence of misinformation on social media has posed far-reaching consequences across many critical societal domains ranging from politics to public health, becoming a concerning global issue in recent years \cite{ecker_psychological_2022,pierri_online_2022,enders_relationship_2022,green_online_2022}.
-Consequently, social media platforms are under increasing pressure to implement measures to reduce the spread of misinformation.
-Understanding how users engage with misinformation and contribute to its viral spread on social media can help social media platforms to design targeted interventions.
+Social media platforms have transformed information exchange, enabling public users to create and engage with online content globally and instantaneously.
+However, the absence of quality control mechanisms inherent in traditional media has led to a significant rise in misinformation on social media.
+Particularly, the spread of misinformation on social media has posed far-reaching consequences across many critical societal domains ranging from politics to public health, thus becoming a concerning global issue in recent years \cite{ecker_psychological_2022,pierri_online_2022,enders_relationship_2022,green_online_2022}.
+Consequently, social media platforms are under increasing pressure to implement effective measures to reduce the spread of misinformation.
+Understanding how users engage with misinformation and contribute to its viral spread on social media can help social media platforms design targeted interventions.
 Prior research has shown that online misinformation spreads farther, faster, deeper, and more broadly compared to true information, as evidenced by the examination of online posts fact-checked by third-party organizations \cite{vosoughi_spread_2018}.
 Nevertheless, another study, based on community fact-checked posts on X, indicates that misinformation receives fewer reposts compared to true information \cite{drolsbach_diffusion_2023}.
 This contradiction highlights that not every piece of misinformation spreads faster than true information.
 Instead, there are likely crucial factors behind the veracity of information that make misinformation unique and contribute to its online diffusion.